PKM-er/Blue-Topaz_Obsidian-css/README.md

 [中文版主题用法库](https://github.com/PKM-er/Blue-Topaz_Obsidian-css/blob/master/TIPS%20vault/TIPS%20for%20Blue%20Topaz_Chinese.zip)

 [BT Tips Vault for English](https://github.com/PKM-er/Blue-Topaz_Obsidian-css/blob/master/TIPS%20vault/TIPS%20for%20Blue%20Topaz_English.zip)

 And I still recommend you the enhanced edition (https://github.com/cumany/Blue-topaz-examples) created by @cumany, if you are not satisfied with the TIPS vault.

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/whyi)

+---
+If you want to distribute the whole or parts of the above codes, please copy & paste the following sentences in your CSS file(s) and README.md:

+Partial style(s) is(are) sourced or adapted from Blue Topaz (https://github.com/PKM-er/Blue-Topaz_Obsidian-css), and I would like to express my appreciation to WhyI (https://github.com/whyt-byte) and pkmer.cn (https://pkmer.cn).

+---

 # 示例 Demo vault
 感谢[@cumany](https://github.com/cumany) 制作的升级版示例库 https://github.com/cumany/Blue-topaz-examples